Hiking the Raven Trail in Crater Lake National Park

 Hiking the Raven Trail to Crater Lake

-However, I strongly advise that you come prepared to snowshoeing or cross-country ski, as walking in the deep snow can be very tricky and impractical after a recent storm.
+Again, come prepared with snowshoes or cross-country skis, as walking in the deep snow can be very tricky and impractical after a recent storm.

-Furthermore, the snowshoes here are the exact same ones that I used on my three-week Denali expedition, and they would be more than sufficient for Crater Lake as well.
+If you don’t have snowshoes, I can say that the ones I have linked below are the exact same ones that I used on my three-week Denali expedition, which are more than sufficient for the Raven Train in Crater Lake National Park.

 Raven Trail

-From here, the trail should be fairly easy to follow, granted that it hasn’t snowed recently, but if you’re having a hard time finding where to go, look for the trail markers on the trees.
+After leaving the Steel Visitor Center, the Raven Trail should be fairly easy to follow, granted that it hasn’t snowed recently.
+However, if you’re having a hard time finding the correct route, look for the trail markers on the trees.
+They lead all the way from the visitor center to the rim of Crater Lake.

-As mentioned previously, there is one small section of the Raven Trail that’s prone to an avalanche sliding.
-Therefore, come prepared with an avalanche beacon in case of an emergency, and if the conditions and/ or the Park Service tells you it’s not safe, I recommend trying another day.
-Avalanche training is not something that’s secondhand knowledge for most people, meaning that help is likely very limited on the trail in the event of a slide.
+This is why the National Park Service recommends carrying an avalanche beacon, and if the conditions and/ or the Park Service tell you it’s not safe, I recommend trying another day.
+Avalanche training is not something that’s secondhand knowledge for most people, meaning that help is likely very limited on the Raven Trail in the event of a slide.

 However, if you take the list above seriously, there’s no reason that you shouldn’t be able to see the lake on a clear day!